jotego/jtbin/mister/rastan/README.md

 Rastan Saga presents several regional differences, so please explore the different game versions.

+# Video Timing

+The original clock was based on a crystal oscillator at 26.686MHz.
+The video chips operate at 13.343MHz and the pixel clock is 6.6715

 # Acknowledgement

-This development has been possible thanks to the board donated by Brian Schinzel and the following patrons:
+This development has been possible thanks to the following patrons:

 ```
 8bits4ever             Adam Leslie            Adam Small             Adrian Labastida